ipfs/ipfs-docs/docs/concepts/persistence.md

 An IPFS node can protect data from garbage collection based on different kinds of user events.
 - The universal way is by adding a low-level [local pin](/how-to/pin-files/).
 This works for all data types and can be done manually, but if you add a file using the CLI command [`ipfs add`](/reference/cli/#ipfs-add), your IPFS node will automatically pin that file for you.
-- When working with files and directories, a better way may be to add them to the local [Mutable File System (MFS)](/concepts/glossary/#mfs); this protects from garbage collection in the same way as local pinning, but enables for easier management.
+- When working with files and directories, a better way may be to add them to the local [Mutable File System (MFS)](/concepts/glossary/#mfs).
+This protects the data from garbage collection in the same way as local pinning, but is somewhat easier to manage.

 ::: tip